betsybetsybetsy2021/betsybetsybetsy2021/README.md

 If you’re still in one piece and get up in one piece, You can start playing. - Vasko Popa

+I won't go to any schools with dogs as their mascots.

 I had to sell my coding laptop for shelter which is why there are not updates to my repositories.
 I have been unable to find new work in Los Angeles, most likely because I am not coded properly as a student.
 I received one solar farm job offer that requires a license I cannot pay for, and likely the car that I didn't bring with me.
 I prefer the Frosties, but I dont' have the backing.

 - 👋 Hi, I’m @betsybetsybetsy2021